Simple realizability of complete abstract topological graphs simplified: Proof of Theorem

 \subsection{Step 2: determining the homotopy classes of the edges}

 Let $v$ be a fixed vertex of $A$ and let $S(v)$ be a topological star consisting of $v$ and all the edges incident with $v$, drawn in the plane so that the rotation of $v$ agrees with the rotation computed in the previous step.
 For every edge $e=xy$ of $A$ not incident with $v$, the algorithm computes the order of crossings of $e$ with the subset $E_{v,e}$ of edges of $S(v)$ that $e$ has to cross.
 By Proposition~\ref{prop_poradi_na_hvezde} (2), the five-vertex AT-subgraphs of $A$ determine the relative order of crossings of $e$ with every pair of edges of $E_{v,e}$.
 Define a binary relation $\prec_{x,y}$ on $E_{v,e}$ so that $vu \prec_{x,y} vw$ if the crossing of $e$ with $vu$ is closer to $x$ than the crossing of $e$ with $vw$.
 If $\prec_{x,y}$ is acyclic, it defines a total order of crossings of $e$ with the edges of $E_{v,e}$.
 If $\prec_{x,y}$ has a cycle, then it also has an oriented triangle $vu_1,vu_2,vu_3$.
 This means that the AT-subgraph of $A$ induced by the six vertices $v,u_1,u_2,u_3,x,y$ is not simply realizable.
+We can thus assume that $\prec_{x,y}$ is a strict total order.

-We recall that the \emph{homotopy class} of a curve $\varphi$ in a surface $\Sigma$ relative to the boundary of $\Sigma$ is the set of all curves that can be obtained from $\varphi$ by a continuous deformation within $\Sigma$, keeping the boundary of $\Sigma$ fixed pointwise.
+We recall that the \emph{homotopy class} of a curve $\varphi$ in a surface $\Sigma$ relative to the boundary of $\Sigma$ is the set of all curves that can be obtained from $\varphi$ by a homotopy (that is, a continuous deformation) within $\Sigma$, keeping the boundary of $\Sigma$ fixed pointwise.